At Pacific Blue Cross/BC Life, we believe effective leadership occurs at every level

 Barry previously worked for TELUS Corporation, which he joined in 2004 as Vice President, Public Sector West and, in 2005 he became Vice President, Health Care.
 Prior to joining TELUS, Barry was a Vice President of Cap Gemini Ernst & Young (CGEY) in Vancouver and a partner with Ernst & Young Consulting in Toronto where he was appointed, in 1999, the youngest partner in the Canadian firm's history.

-Barry is a Member of the Board of Directors of the Vancouver Foundation, where he is Vice-Chair of the Governance Committee, Chair of the Arts and Culture Granting Committee and Member of the Finance and Audit Committee.
+Barry is a Member of the Board of Directors of the Vancouver Foundation, where he is Chair of Governance & Human Resource Committee, Chair of the Arts and Culture Granting Committee and Member of the Finance and Audit Committee.
 He is also a Member of the Audit Advisory Committee of Public Guardian and Trustee British Columbia and past Member of the Board of the Canadian Chamber of Commerce.

 Barry holds a BA in Economics from York University and an MBA from the Schulich School of Business.